 How To Temper Chocolate

-½ lb. chocolate (we are using Milk Chocolate today)
+- ½ lb. chocolate (we are using Milk Chocolate today)

-Sharp knife for chopping
+- Sharp knife for chopping

-Microwave safe bowl
+- Microwave safe bowl

-Silicone spatula for mixing
+- Silicone spatula for mixing

 Stir your chocolate, there will still be mostly chunks and the beginning of melted chocolate.

-Place in microwave again, this time for 15 seconds on high.
+Place in the microwave again, this time for 15 seconds on high.
 When you remove the bowl this time and stir it should be almost nearly melted with only a few small lumps the size of beans.
-If you are NOT at this stage then microwave one last time for 10 seconds. *
+If you are NOT at this stage, then microwave one last time for 10 seconds. *

-Want to make double sure?
 Get yourself one of these infrared temperature guns we’ve talked about before and look cool.

 Just use a regular probe thermometer.
 Now that you have this delicious tempered chocolate, what will you create?
-Stay tuned to our blog for a quick instruction on Chocolate Covered Oreos and pass the milk!
+Stay tuned to our blog for instructions on Chocolate Covered Oreos.
+Pass the milk!

-*It’s important to note that time intervals will vary depending on the quantity of chocolate you are trying to melt, the type of chocolate (dark, milk or white) and the wattage of your microwave.
-I wouldn’t melt more that 1lb at a time because chances are by the time you are done with your project the last of that one pound of chocolate will be no longer in temp.
+*It’s important to note that time intervals vary depending on the quantity of chocolate you are trying to melt, the type of chocolate (dark, milk, or white), and the wattage of your microwave.
+I wouldn’t melt more than one pound at a time.
+Chances are by the time you are done with your project the last of that one pound of chocolate will be no longer in temp.

 Bring on the double boiler!
 Complete step one and also reserve a scant ¼ cup of your chocolate to the side.
-In a glass bowl set over simmering water (DO NOT LET THE WATER TOUCH THE BOTTOM OF THE BOWL) place your chopped chocolate and stir constantly until almost completely melted.
-Remove bowl from saucepan (careful-hot!) and add your reserved chocolate.
-Stir for 30 seconds to one minute until fully melted and smooth or very few small chunks remain.
+In a glass bowl set over simmering water, place your chopped chocolate and stir constantly until almost completely melted.
+DO NOT LET THE WATER TOUCH THE BOTTOM OF THE BOWL!